KRBYdesign/PortableTimeClock/README.md

 ---

-Simple api-based employee time clock system.
+An api-based employee time clock system.
 This project utilizes ExpressJS and MariaDB running on a Raspberry Pi for the back-end, and supports multiple front-ends running on other computers' localhosts.
 In this example, XAMPP is used by the client computers.

 In theory this project could be extended to function using a live domain, however a constraint on this project was the lack of internet access.